cnlog/ImeStudy/STUDY.md

 - NOT CONFIRMED: If the focus was moved, then the application's `"IME"` window will be also moved.
 - CONFIRMED: The `"IME"` class window owns the `"msime98main"` class window.

-## What does an IME installer?

-It copys the IME-related files into the system, writes some settings in the registry, and call the `ImmInstallIME` function.

 ## What does `DefWindowProc` for IME support?

 ## The list of IMM functions?